Trarizon/Trarizon.Library/src/Trarizon.Library/README.md

 - Async
     - `GetAwaiter` : Support `await` keyword for `ValueTask?`, `ValueTask<>?`
 - Enum
     - `HasAnyFlag` : Check if a enum value has one of given flags.
-This method works with [Interceptor](https://github.com/dotnet/roslyn/blob/main/docs/features/interceptors.md) which is still experimental (Generated namespace is `Trarizon.Library.Generated`)
 - Number
     - `IncAnd(Try)Wrap` : Increment the number, if the result is greater than given `max`, then wrap it
     - `Normalize` : Linear normalize value into [0,1]